-Currently free text questions are not supported as interactive questions.
+Currently, free text questions are not supported as interactive questions.
 If the quiz is defined with the "Make Interactive" option free text questions from this quiz will NOT appear on the interactive question list during the lecture.

 LecturePanda provides file storage capabilities so you can keep everything organized and safely backed up.
-Storing files also automatically shares certain file with speaker and participants so everyone has access to the information that they need.
+Storing files also automatically shares certain files with speaker and participants so everyone has access to the information that they need.

 Depending on how you upload a file in the lecture dashboard, LecturePanda will treat it differently: